Understanding that when an object is out of sight it is still in existence

 Practiced skills are used to prepare snacks

-Children learn how to take care of their environment with child size sweepers, mops, cloths to clean up spills
+Children learn how to take care of their environment with child size sweepers, mops, cloths to clean up spills and flower arranging

 Refinement of fine motor skills and problem solving are developed through interaction with manipulative materials